Tempted by going wild camping in England?

 – Camp above the highest fell wall, and away from any towns or villages

-– Don’t light fires
+– Don’t light fires for cooking outdoors

 – Only stay one night and then move on